Skip to main content

 Can unregistered patients submit requests?

-Patients must submit a valid phone number with their request.
-If we have found the patient on the PDS (Spine), we will also display their registered practice with their submitted request.
-We suggest you call the patient to let them know they aren't registered at your practice; if you are concerned, you could also let their practice know they have contacted you.
+We suggest you contact the patient to let them know they aren't registered at your practice; if you are concerned, you could also let their practice know they have contacted you.

 If you still have any questions or concerns, feel free to chat with us using the green message bubble in the bottom right-hand corner of this page. πŸ‘‰